noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 title: "Oceanography & Climate Change Surveys"
 permalink: /occ-surveys/
 layout: splash
-excerpt: "Investigating the impacts of climate change on coral reefs of the U.S. Pacific Islands to inform resilience-based management.
+excerpt: "We investigate the impacts of climate change on coral reefs of the U.S. Pacific Islands to inform resilience-based management.
 In synchrony with other surveys, we focus on studying carbonate chemistry, carbonate budgets and ocean warming."
 header:
   overlay_color: "#000"
   overlay_image: https://media.fisheries.noaa.gov/2023-07/5472x3648-Diver-collectS-STR-ARI-Halperin-PIFSC.JPG